-In September 2003, Mr. Martin was granted an option to purchase 125,000 shares of the Company's common stock at a price of \$1.72 per share, which represented the fair market value of the Company's stock on the date of such grant.
-This grant will vest monthly for up to forty-eight months subject to his continued service as an officer or director of the Company.
+The compensation of the Chief Executive Officer is determined based on the factors listed above.
+Based on the Company's performance, no change was made in the Chief Executive Officer's base salary.
+In November 2004, Mr. Martin was granted an option to purchase 100,000 shares of the Company's common stock at a price of \$3.35 per share, which represented the fair market value of the Company's stock on the date of such grant.
+This grant will vest monthly for up to forty-eight months subject to his continued service as an employee or director of the Company.
+The Chief Executive Officer's grant was part of a grant made to all of the executive officers in connection with the increase in the Company's market value during fiscal 2005.